Stanley-Lima/Code_Benchmark_S3/README.md

 ## Feedback welcome

-This code is Open-source, and would greatly appreciate your help.
 Feel free to contact me with any questions.

-Centre for Informatics and Systems of the University of Coimbra (CISUC), Portugal and Service Prototyping Lab, Zurich University of Applied Sciences, Winterthur, 8400 Switzerland
-Copyright (C) 2017, 2018 Stanley Lima

 ## Acknowledgment
 This work was supported by research grants of the programs: Science Without Borders (Ciências sem Fronteiras - CsF), Brazilian Space Agency (Agência Espacial Brasileira - AEB).